 had been saved for a few years when I wrote my first Bible study.
 I didn’t realize it at the time, but I was putting my personal testimony down on paper.
 The study was based on Matthew 7:13-27.
 The title A Road Less Traveled was borrowed from a poem that I selected for my senior quote in the high school yearbook.
 The poem was “The Road Not Taken” by Robert Frost.
 At the time of my graduation, the poem had an entirely different meaning for me.
-In reality, I was traveling my own path of destruction and going my own way on the wide road.
+I was traveling my own path of destruction and going my own way on the wide road.
 However, it certainly wasn’t the road less traveled.
+Truth is, from the Garden of Eden forward, we are all born on the wide road of rebellion wondering sheep who are separated from the Good Shepard.

+Isaiah 53:6

+All of us had wandered off like sheep; each of us had strayed off on his own path, but the Lord caused the sin of all of us to attack him.

+From these passages, Matthew 7:13-27; Matthew 13:10-17 and Revelation 3:14-22, we will look at two roads, two kinds of trees, two houses and two kinds of church attenders.
+Each with eternal consequences.
 My prayer is that the Lord will use His light and truth to reveal which road you are on.
 And if you find you are on the broad road to destruction, I pray you will turn from sin and take the path less traveled—the road of life.

-Isaiah 53:6

-All of us had wandered off like sheep; each of us had strayed off on his own path, but the Lord caused the sin of all of us to attack him.

 A Road That Makes All the Difference